arumoy-shome/dotfiles/README.md

 3. `_init` must define an `install` function for the topic to be valid
 4. Executables can be placed under topic/bin which will be automatically loaded into the `PATH`
-5. Additional shell configs can be placed under topic/topic.fish, these are (sym)linked to `XDG_CONFIG_DIR/fish/conf.d` and are automatically picked up by fish
+5. Additional shell configs can be placed under topic/conf.d/topic.fish, these are (sym)linked to `XDG_CONFIG_DIR/fish/conf.d` and are automatically picked up by fish
+6. Set the `TARGET` variable in topic/_init to the path where you want your config files to be symlinked (ie. `$HOME`, `$XDG_CONFIG_HOME` or otherwise)
 6. Use `topic/_init#install` to define how to install a topic.
 Additionally, one off actions such as setting up `PATH` or exporting variables can be placed here
-7. Use `topic/_init#link` to (sym)link config files to their appropriate locations
-8. Use `topic/_init#unlink` to undo `topic/_init#link`.
-In essence, `link` &
-`unlink` must only contain repeatable actions such that they may be executed multiple times without any serious consequences
 9. Use `topic/_init#delete` to undo `topic/_init#install`.
 In essence, `install`
 & `delete` must only contain one off actions that cannot be executed multiple times.